Shaiza-10000/VGP-Genome-Assembly/README.md

 ### Step 6: Hi-C Scaffolding
 **Tools:** `BWA-MEM`, `Samtools`, `PretextMap`
-We mapped Hi-C reads to the purged assembly to visualize the 3D proximity of contigs.
+I mapped Hi-C reads to the purged assembly to visualize the 3D proximity of contigs.

 * **PretextMap:** Generates a heatmap.
 Bright squares along the diagonal represent contigs that belong to the same chromosome.